 How do I apply for a booth at this festival?

-Applications are available online and in person at the Robeson Center for the Arts in December of each year.
+Applications are available online.
 Submissions are accepted until the beginning of March and then a jury makes selections for each area: artists/crafters, food vendors, merchants, non-profits and performers.
 Preference is given to local and regional applicants, showcasing the best this area has to offer.

 Have a question we didn’t answer?